Hootagalli

-Hootagalli or Hutagalli is a city and a Suburb of Mysore, situated in Mysuru metropolitan area ಮೈಸೂರು ಜಿಲ್ಲೆ of Karnataka, India.
+Hootagalli or Hutagalli is a city and a suburb of Mysuru, situated in the Mysuru metropolitan area in Mysore district of Karnataka, India.
 Hootagalli is located in the outskirts of the city of Mysuru and forms a continuous urban area.
 Hootagalli city municipal council consists of previous census towns of Hinkal, Hootagalli and Gram Panchyats of Koorgalli and Belavadi totally covering an area of 28.48 square km.
 In November 2020, the government of Karnataka approved the formation of Hootagalli City Municipal Council by merging four gram panchayats.
 The initial plan was to include it with MCC to form Greater Mysuru City Corporation (BMMP) however, due to MCC disputing the proposal, a separate body was created.
 According to 2011 census, the city municipal council has combined population of 56,876.
 On November 26, 2020, a gazetted notification was passed making the CMC official.

 Infrastructure

 Hootagalli City Municipal Council is well connected to the city of Mysore through Mysore-Bantwal National Highway.
 It consists of the only flyover located in the urban agglomeration of Mysore.
 Various civic amenities like drinking water, roads and housing are taken care.
 Hootagalli also consists of a well planned layout by Karnataka Housing Board.